crumpkl/hello-world/README.md

     Work on final steps on Portfolio - 5/26
       -add screenshots to media
-        -cover blocks for portfolio images won't work...create cover-like images to use instead
+        -cover blocks for portfolio images won't work...create cover-like images to use instead -created and added cover images for portfolio section (all minus ggl done)